greghulette/Wireless_Communication_Board-WCB/Readme.md

 1. Uncomment out the HW Version of board that you are using.
 Only have 1 board uncommented at a time
 2. Uncomment out the WCB Number board that you are loading this sketch onto.
 Only have 1 board uncommented at a time
 3. Serial Baud Rate of each of your serial ports.
 This is only valid if you did not change your baud rate from the command line.
-Once it is changed via the command (#Sxyyyy), the correct value is shown on bootup and the value in this code is no longer accurate.
+Once it is changed via the command (?Sxyyyy), the correct value is shown on bootup and the value in this code is no longer accurate.
     The value stored in the ESP32 will persist even after you upload the code again and changing this value will not affect the baud rate stored in the ESP32.